How to Create a Basic Architecture Diagram

 Part III: Dynamic Views

-With this one model you can create many different views.
-For instance, a view with all stakeholders, or with all requirements and with all applications.
-If you click on a stakeholder, requirements, or application, you could decide to go to a detailed view showing only the related entities to that selected entity.
+With this one model, you can create many different views.
+For instance, a view with all stakeholders or with all requirements and with all applications.
+If you click on a stakeholder, requirements, or application, you can go to a detailed view showing only the entities related to that selected entity.
 For instance, a detailed view of a stakeholder to show its requirements and the applications that are impacted.

 Tutorial: Next Steps